Kingham History, Family Crest & Coats of Arms

 The current generations of the Kingham family have inherited a surname that was first used hundreds of years ago by descendants of the ancient Scottish tribe called the Picts.
 The Kingham family lived in the barony of Kinghorn in the county of Fife.
 The surname Kingham belongs to the category of habitation names, which are derived from pre-existing names for towns, villages, parishes, or farmsteads.

 The surname Kingham was first found in Fife, at the historic former Royal Burgh of Kinghorn, now a town which derives its name from the Scottish Gaelic Ceann Gronna, meaning "head of the marsh" or "head of the bog."
 Perhaps best known as the place where King Alexander III of Scotland died, this town is steeped in history including the former castle in Kinghorn which was frequently visited by the Scottish Court in the period of the House of Dunkeld.
 No trace of the castle can be found today.
 King Alexander III returned here to see his new wife Yolande of Dreux, but fell from his horse on the way and was found dead on the beach of Pettycur bay.

-Important Dates for the Kingham family
+Early History of the Kingham family

 This web page shows only a small excerpt of our Kingham research.
 Another 120 words (9 lines of text) covering the years 1200, 1292, 1296, 1597 and 1513 are included under the topic Early Kingham History in all our PDF Extended History products and printed products wherever possible.

 Scribes in the Middle Ages did not have access to a set of spelling rules.
 They spelled according to sound, the result was a great number of spelling variations.
 In various documents, Kingham has been spelled Kyngorn, Kinghorn, Kinghorne, Kingorn, Kynghorn, Kyngorne, Kynghorne, Kinghan and many more.